 This week has been full of opportunities for learning and it’s not just the kids that have benefited.
 It’s been a busy but productive week where we’ve all been putting our brain cells to good use.

 The kids are both doing after-school clubs this term, on the same night too which is a huge bonus.
 Daisy is doing science again, it’s one of her favourite subjects she loves doing experiments and learning how things work.
 This week she investigated the world of mini-beasts, she chose to investigate the centipede and found out lots of facts about them.
-She came home with plan for a mini-beast habitat to show us.
+She came home with a plan for a mini-beast habitat to show us.
 Learning is so much more fun if it’s about something you are really interested in I think.

 Jake has been going to construction club, I’m not exactly what he’s learning as he doesn’t really tell me much about it.
 He’s having fun though and that’s what’s important.